e271828e/Flight.jl/docs/notes/design/framework_spec.md

 fail to be scheduled: under any starvation the window keeps rendering and the stop button keeps working.
-Undersized sessions degrade to laggy inputs and stale snapshots — visible, recoverable states. `run!` warns when `Threads.nthreads()` is tight for the attached population, naming the `julia -t` remedy; sizing guidance: one thread for the loop, the main thread for the GUI, headroom for compute-heavy or blocking-ccall devices (libuv-backed I/O yields; raw blocking ccalls pin their thread for the duration).
+Undersized sessions degrade to laggy inputs and stale snapshots — visible, recoverable states. `run!` warns when `Threads.nthreads()` is tight for the attached population — re-checked as devices attach mid-run (§12.3) — naming the `julia -t` remedy; sizing guidance: one thread for the loop, the main thread for the GUI, headroom for compute-heavy or blocking-ccall devices (libuv-backed I/O yields; raw blocking ccalls pin their thread for the duration).
 No pinning, no sticky tasks.